-Top things to do in Malta during autumn
+Best things to do in Malta in autumn

 On a nice autumn day, you can enjoy a swim at one of Malta’s beautiful sandy beaches, like Paradise Bay and Ghadira in Mellieha, Gnejna in Mgarr, or Golden Bay and Riviera Bay in Ghajn Tuffieha.
 If the sea’s a bit too cold or rough, have a picnic instead!